Senate set to vote today on all-but-doomed border deal as plan B emerges

 "I support being able to make sure Ukraine has the weapons that they need.
 But I firmly support the border first," McCarthy said on "Face the Nation" in October.
 "So we've got to find a way that we can do this together."

-Some House Republicans had already grown skeptical of more aid to Ukraine in particular, while more Senate Republicans generally backed continuing to support the effort to ward off Russia's advances.
-But the GOP quickly coalesced around the idea that the U.S-Mexico border should be addressed if Ukraine was to receive additional aid.
+Some House Republicans had already grown skeptical of more aid to Ukraine in particular, while more Senate Republicans generally backed continuing to support Kyiv in its war with Russia.
+But the GOP quickly coalesced around the idea that the U.S-Mexico border must be addressed if Ukraine was to receive additional aid.

 "Within 24 hours of releasing the long-awaited bipartisan compromise that our Republican colleagues demanded as a condition to move Ukraine forward, Leader McConnell and the Republican conference did a 180-degree reversal," Schumer said.
 "They were quaking at the knees at the fear of Donald Trump."